Report liabilities to producers

 Deadline to report

 Submit your report by the 15th day of the month following the reporting month.
-For example, your report of monthly liabilities for the month of June must be submitted by July 15.
+For example, your report of liabilities for the month of June must be submitted by July 15.
 If the 15th falls on a weekend or holiday, submit your report by the following business day.

 - Date modified: